tonethar/IGME-330-Master/notes/demo-more-web-audio.md

 ## V. Modifying the highshelf filter

-- before you do anything esle, wrap the code in an IIFE to get our variables and fucntions out of the global scope, and then make sure the code still works.
+1. before you do anything else, wrap the code in an IIFE to get our variables and fucntions out of the global scope, and then make sure the code still works.

 - A highshelf filter boosts (or attenuates) the gain of frequencies that are higher than the `.frequency` property.
 We build this filter last time, but not in such a way that we could easily turn it on or off

-- Add the following JS function to your file:
+2. Add the following JS function to your file:

 ```js
 function setupUI(){